-While the decline of the tobacco industry could partly be attributed to the global financial crisis, the main reason is that Mutharika antagonized the key buyers of Malawi's tobacco in his drive to firmly consolidate his grip on power.
-He did not only dictate the minimum prices for tobacco but consistently accused buyers as allies of opposition political parties who were bent on sabotaging his government by offering low prices for tobacco, the country's main export earner in an election year.
-He further repeatedly labeled the buyers as colonialists incarnates, threatening them with deportation at every given opportunity in his campaign trail.
-He, indeed, expelled some of them who included Kelvin Stainton, Limbe Leaf Chief Executive Officer and his leaf buying manager; Bertie van de Merve, Collins Armstrong of Alliance One; and Alex Marley of Premium Tama Company.
-Mutharika's argument was that the tobacco buying companies were hiding under the cloak of the global financial crisis to offer farmers low prices, when in fact, it was a deliberate scheme in collaboration with opposition political parties to sabotage Malawi's economic development success story for their own selfish motives (Chinsinga, et al., 2009).
+While the decline of the tobacco industry can partly be attributed to the global financial crisis, the main reason is that Mutharika antagonised the key buyers of Malawi's tobacco in his drive to firmly consolidate his grip on power.
+He not only dictated the minimum prices for tobacco but consistently accused buyers of being allies of opposition political parties who were bent on sabotaging his government by offering low prices for tobacco in an election year.
+He repeatedly labelled the buyers as colonialists incarnate, threatening them with deportation at every opportunity on thecampaign trail.
+He indeed expelled some of them, including Kelvin

+Stainton, Limbe Leaf Chief Executive Officer and his leaf buying manager; Bertie van de Merve and Collins Armstrong of Alliance One; and Alex Marley of Premium Tama Company.
+Mutharika's argument was that the tobacco buying companies were hiding under the cloak of the global financial crisis to offer farmers low prices, when in fact it was a deliberate scheme in collaboration with opposition political parties to sabotage Malawi's economic development success story for their own selfish motives (Chinsinga et al. 2009).

 This had quite devastating effects for the country as a whole.
 Fuel shortages became chronic.
-Businesses were either engaged in massive downsizing or closing shop altogether.
+Businesses were either engaged in massive downsizing or closing up shop altogether.
 The foreign exchange squeeze made it extremely difficult for most companies to stay afloat.
 Basic essential commodities were fast disappearing from the shelves.
-Queues were extending beyond the gas stations to sugar and cooking oil was subjected to rationing.
-Thus the excessive foreign exchange shortages made it near impossible to meet the country's import needs.
+Queues were extending beyond the gas stations; sugar and cooking oil were subject to rationing.
+The excessive foreign exchange shortages made it nearly impossible to meet the country's import needs.

 Most donors reacted by withholding their development assistance to Malawi.
-DFID, World Bank, African Development Bank, Government of Norway and Government of Germany suspended the general budget support to Malawi at the beginning of July 2011.
-Some of the donors, notably DFID, continued with sector budget support which is the provision of funds directly to a specific Ministry in the recipient country (House of Commons International Development Committee, 2012).
-This was a devastating blow to country's fiscal standing because development partners fund about 40 percent of the total budget.
-The lack of clear donor commitments led to the government to introduce the zero deficit budget as a strategy for weaning itself from excessive donor dependence.
-The budget introduced a wide range of taxes that depressed economic activities among citizens and entrepreneurs with disastrous consequences as already outlined above.
+DFID, the World Bank, the African Development Bank, Norway and Germany suspended their general budget support to Malawi at the beginning of July 2011.
+Some of the donors, notably DFID, continued with sector budget support, which is the provision of funds directly to a specific Ministry in the recipient country (House of Commons International Development Committee 2012).
+This was a devastating blow to the country's fiscal standing because development partners funded about 40 percent of the total budget.
+The lack of clear donor commitments led the government to introduce a zero deficit budget as a strategy for weaning itself from excessive donor dependence.
+The budget introduced a wide range of taxes that depressed economic activities among citizens and entrepreneurs, with the disastrous consequences outlined above.

-Meanwhile donors ratcheted their efforts pushing for a clear strategic direction about the future of the FISP.
-In particular, donors wanted the government to develop concrete plans about an exit strategy (ies) from FISP on the account that it would not be sustainable in the long-term.
-The proposal by donors was that the government should develop a medium term plan for FISP that could form the basis for systematically thinking through the exit strategy (ies).
+Meanwhile donors ratcheted up their efforts, pushing for a clear strategic direction for the future of the FISP.
+In particular donors wanted the government to develop concrete plans about an exit strategy from the FISP, on the account that it would not be sustainable in the long term.
+The proposal by donors was that the government should develop a medium term plan for the FISP that could form the basis for systematically thinking through the exit strategy.